epsilon537/vera-module/doc/VERA Programmer's Reference.md

 |     0 | 8 pixels            |
 |     1 | 16 pixels           |

-In bitmap modes, the **'H-Scroll (11:8)'** register is used to specify the palette offset for the bitmap.
+In bitmap modes, the **'H-Scroll (11:8)'** register bits are used to specify the palette offset for the bitmap.

 ### Layer display modes